Federated Domain Generalization: A Survey: Methodologies: A Survey

-In summary, federated adversarial learning contributes to improved generalization performance while ensuring privacy preservation and data security in the federated learning setting.
+In summary, federated adversarial learning contributes to improved generalization performance while ensuring privacy preservation and data security in the FL setting.

-\textbf{\textit{Federated feature alignment:}} Federated feature alignment is a technique used in FDG to address the challenge of domain shift across different domains in an FL setting.
-It aims to align the feature representations of data samples from different domains to improve the generalization capability of the federated model.
+\textbf{\textit{Federated feature alignment:}} \hlyellow{ Federated feature alignment, employed in FDG, tackles the issue of domain shift across varied domains within an FL environment.} It aims to align the feature representations of data samples from different domains to improve the generalization capability of the federated model.

 Nguyen \textit{et al.} \cite{nguyen2022fedsr} presented FedSR, a novel representation learning framework for FL, which enables domain generalization while preserving privacy and decentralization, and incorporates CMI and L2R regularization techniques to improve generalization performance.
-To align features \cite{yao2022federated} from two domains in federated learning without direct access to target data, a proxy is constructed using re-weighted mixup of server data, which effectively improves model generalization, robustness, and stability, and further sampling is performed based on client data density using Gaussian Mixture Models (GMM) to create a proxy set.
-Zhang \textit{et al.} \cite{Zhang_2021_ICCV} proposed FedUFO method, an adversary module is introduced to minimize feature divergence among different clients, while consensus losses are employed to mitigate inconsistencies in optimization objectives, enabling unified feature learning and alignment in non-IID FL.
+To align features \cite{yao2022federated} from two domains in FL without direct access to target data, a proxy \hlyellow{was} constructed using a reweighted mixup of server data, which effectively improves model generalization, robustness, and stability, and further sampling \hlyellow{was} performed based on client data density using Gaussian Mixture Models (GMM) to create a proxy set.
+Zhang \textit{et al.} \cite{Zhang_2021_ICCV} proposed the FedUFO method, an adversary module is introduced to minimize feature divergence among different clients, while consensus losses were employed to mitigate inconsistencies in optimization objectives, enabling unified feature learning and alignment in Non-IID FL.
 Sun \textit{et al.} \cite{sun2023feature} proposed FedKA, a novel FDG method that utilizes feature distribution matching and a federated voting mechanism to align domain-specific features and generate pseudo-labels for global model fine-tuning, enabling domain-invariant learning in the presence of unknown client data.
-To learn feature representations from raw input data, Kang \cite{kang2020fedmvt} utilized two neural networks for each party, where one network captures weakly shared representations and the other learns domain-specific representations, and three loss terms are proposed to enforce the desired learning objectives.
+To learn feature representations from raw input data, Kang \textit{et al.} \cite{kang2020fedmvt} utilized two neural networks for each party, where one network captures weakly shared representations and the other learns domain-specific representations and three loss terms are proposed to enforce the desired learning objectives. \hlyellow{Wang \textit{et al.}\mbox{\cite{wang2023trfeddis}} presented TrFedDis, a trailblazing network that advanced FL through feature disentangling and uncertainty-aware decision fusion, thereby boosting both efficacy and dependability in Non-IID domain features.}